loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 With this last change in place, your test suite should be all green again.

-We will leave the next task as an exercise for our readers: modify the `catch` block to print a common log entry too.
+The next task is left as an exercise for the reader: \Modify the `catch` block to print a common log entry too.
 Start by writing a unit-test that invokes `MySequence` directly.

 ## Preparing your API for consumption